Ranchman12/Windows-Scheduler/README.md

 # Windows-Scheduler
-A CMD program written in C that launches processes for x amount of seconds and displays which processor the processes is on this is done by using Windows API's
+A CMD program written in C that launches processes for x amount of seconds and displays which processor the processes is on. the "scheduling" is done by using Windows API's

 compile and use scheduler.exe in a CMD window (in the same directory as the other files)